m3talsmith/Phoenix-Open-Source-Marathon/README.md

 ### What happens if I lose?
  **PULL REQUESTS WELCOME FOR THIS SECTION.**

-Loosers who fail to keep up in the marathon must buy drinks at the end-of-marathon beer session.
+Losers who fail to keep up in the marathon must buy drinks at the end-of-marathon beer session.
 Also, shame tweets or appropriate photos may appear ... ;)

 ### Beer, aye?
 We will go have drinks at the Mellow Mushroom in Deer Valley off of I-17.
 Date is yet to be announced.